sandra-arato/subagent-personas-for-claude-code/README.md

 - Encountered problems and their solutions
 - Key design decisions and their rationale
 - Project-specific knowledge that isn't directly code or documentation
+- The current state of any active planning or development task(s)

 This repository is valuable for both: